-Slime easily removes stains, fat, scale, lime and deposits.
+Slime easily removes stains, fat, scale, lime, and deposits.

-How to use: Mix 15g of acid with a litre of water for kitchen furniture processing.
+How to use: Mix 15g of acid with a liter of water for kitchen furniture processing.
 Pour the solution into the spray bottle and splash all surfaces well.
 Wait for half an hour and walk around the facades with a sponge.

 Nuances: For new stains, a normal slice of lemon will suffice.
 Cut a slice and rub it generously on the surface.
 And then the mechanism is still the same – wait, wash and wipe.
 A pleasant bonus will be a light and fresh fragrance.

 It does not matter what means you choose.
 Be sure to consider the material and coating of your cabinets so as not to spoil the surface irrecoverably.
 Or better yet, try the product first in an inconspicuous remote area.